Declaration of Corporate Governance

 Overview of Personnel Committee members’ attendance at each meeting in the financial year 2020

 The Nomination Committee advises on and nominates suitable candidates to the Supervisory Board for its proposals to the Annual General Meeting for the election of Supervisory Board members.
 The Nomination Committee did not hold any meetings in the financial year 2020.
 In accordance with recommendation D.5 of the Code, the Nomination Committee is staffed entirely with shareholder representatives.
 The members are Dr. Kurt Bock (Chairman), Dr. Susanne Fuchs, Dr. Christoph Loos (since May 5, 2020), Ms. Ingeborg Neumann, and Dr. Erhard Schipporeit (until May 5, 2020).

 In compliance with the law on equal participation of women and men in management positions in the private and public sector, the Supervisory Board has specified the following minimum target figures for the share or number of women on the Executive Board and the Supervisory Board until December 12, 2021:

 - female members on the Supervisory Board: 17%,

 - one female member on the Executive Board.

 The Executive Board has defined the two management levels of FUCHS PETROLUB SE below the Executive Board as follows: The first management level comprises the members of the Group Management Committee and the division leaders within FUCHS PETROLUB SE; the second management level is made up of the department heads of FUCHS PETROLUB SE.
 The Executive Board has specified target figures for the percentage of women at these management levels as 10% and 30% respectively, each valid until December 12, 2021.
-The target for the percentage of women at the first management level was exceeded with 19 % as of the end of 2019; the target for the percentage of women at the second management level was reached (31 %).
+As of the end of 2020, the company exceeded its target for the percentage of women at the first management level at 17%, but fell slightly short of the target for the percentage of women at the second management level at 26% due to staff turnover.

 High transparency through comprehensive information